On the intersection form of fillings: Proof of

 In the following, for the simplicity of notation, we will assume $\sum a_i \overline{\alpha}_i$ is represented by a single Hamiltonian orbit $\overline{\alpha}$.
 The argument below works for linear combinations as long as they represent a closed class in the positive cochain complex.
-In the following, we will suppress $D$ in $W_D,\alpha_D$, i.e.\ $W$ means $W_D$ in the previous two propositions.